 - Ginger: Julienned.

-- Drizzle lime juice: This is optional but will definitely add an additional layer of flavor.
+- Drizzle lime juice: This is optional but will add a layer of flavor.

 How to make chicken karahi

-- Next add the spices and toss to coat all the chicken and continue to bhunno or stir fry on high heat.
+- Add the spices.
+Toss to coat the chicken and continue to “bhunno” or stir fry on high heat.

 A note on the tomatoes and onion